This Linguini with Chicken and Goat Cheese is always a hit. It’s beautiful, filling, budget friendly and only takes about 25 minutes to make.

 The Recipe: Linguini with Chicken and Goat Cheese

-What you need: a stock pot, a colander and microplane for grating garlic.
+What you need: a stock pot, a colander and microplane for grating garlic and Parmesan.
 Jovial Foods makes the best gluten free pasta around.
 I am lucky enough to live by a store that carries it, but if you aren’t you can order it here!

 This Linguini with Chicken and Goat Cheese is one of my favorite pastas.
 It’s beautiful, filling, easy on the budget and only takes minutes to make!